kinecosystem/kin-website-docs/docs/documentation/discovery-module-android.md

     }
 }
 ```
-In the *transferKin* method, you should use the KinSDK to create a `Transaction` object and send it to the blockchain.
-If the transaction completes successfully return *KinTransferComplete*.
-If the transaction fails throw *KinTransferException*.
+In the *transferKin* method, you should use the Kin SDK to create a `Transaction` object and send it to the blockchain.
+If the transaction is completed successfully, return *KinTransferComplete*.
+If the transaction fails, throw *KinTransferException*.

 In the *getCurrentBalance* method, you should access the user's wallet and return its current balance.
-If retrieving the balance fails, throw *BalanceException*
+If retrieving the balance fails, throw *BalanceException*.

-The *transferKin* and *getCurrentBalance* methods are called on a background thread so you need to use the KinSDK `sendTransactionSync` and `sendBalanceSync` to send the transaction and retrieve the balance.
+The *transferKin* and *getCurrentBalance* methods are called on a background thread, so you need to use the Kin SDK `sendTransactionSync` and `sendBalanceSync` to send the transaction and retrieve the balance.

 ### Receive Kin